Meshugah/FullStack-Roadmap/README.md

       - kill

 ### Learn a language
-Haha idk, JS isn't too hard to learn, maybe look for a course online
+Haha idk, JS isn't too hard to learn, maybe look for a course online for the viewers

 ### Relational databases